 By utilizing nature's own most sustainable building materials, SHTA plans to amour the Trail using stone that can be sourced hyper-locally along the trail corridor.
 This stone is the most resilient and long-lasting material available to Northeastern Minnesotan trail builders and this section of the Trail has plenty of it to spare.
-Deeply graded sections of the Bean and Bear section will be retrofitted with stone steps and lower muddier sections of the Trail section will be retrofitted with stone step stones which will allow trail users to traverse through perennial mudholes with ease while also reducing impacts to adjacent land.
+Deeply graded sections of the Bean and Bear section will be retrofitted with stone steps and lower muddier sections of the Trail section will be retrofitted with stone steps and lower muddier sections of the Trail section will be retrofitted with stone steps to traverse through perennial mudholes with ease while also reducing impacts to adjacent land.